andrewbrown31/WxSysLib/docs/contributing.rst

 Python documentation strings (or docstrings) provide a convenient way of associating documentation with Python modules, functions, classes, and methods.
 Docstrings are added to the source code and articulate what the function does, not how.

 There are a number of different styles of doctrings.
-WxSysLib makes use of the `External Link <https://example.com>`_
+WxSysLib makes use of the `NumpyDoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ docstring style.
+WxSysLib docstrings should contain:

-<a href="https://numpydoc.readthedocs.io/en/latest/format.html">"NumpyDoc"</a> docstring convention
+- A brief description of the function and what it is does
+- Parameters required for input, including the data type
+- Returned output

 2. In-line recipe commentary documentation